vaaay/catgirls/README.md

  v1.3.0
  - == Fixed a bug with the Settings menu not working correctly.
- - ++ Change all skins in a server to Cat Girl skins option.
+ - ++ Change all player skins to Cat Girl skins option.
  - ++ Change most sound effects to Cat Girl sound effects option.
 (Nyaa~!)

  v1.2.0